instituutnederlandsetaal/BlackLab/doc/technical/design/plan-distributed.md

   for e.g. word/lemma, for each segment, etc.
 -

-SMALLER ISSUES
+OTHER ISSUES

-- could we do away with PropertyValue hierarchy and use Object / String/Integer/... directly?
+- Look at QueryInfo / SearchSettings
 - try to get rid of more useless abstract base classes like `Result` (?)

 ## BL5 major refactorings (Dutch)